The contact process with fitness on random trees: Introduction

-One of the first analysis on graphs other than $\mathbb{Z}^d$ was carried out by Pemantle \cite{pemantle1992contact} on infinite $d$-ary tree $\mathbb{T}_d$.
-He showed that the contact process on $\mathbb{T}_d$ for $d\geq 3$ with the root initially infected satisfies $0<\lambda_1(\mathbb{T}_d)<\lambda_2(\mathbb{T}_d)<\infty$.
-This result was later extended to the case $d=2$ by Liggett \cite{liggett1996binary}.
-Afterwards Stacey \cite{stacey1996existence} gave a short proof which works for all $d\geq2$.
+See also the book of Liggett \cite{liggett2013stochastic} for a general introduction to the topic.
+The same is not true for graphs where neighbourhoods from a fixed vertex grow faster with distance.
+Pemantle \cite{pemantle1992contact} showed for the infinite $d$-ary tree $\mathbb{T}_d$ with $d \geq 3$ that the contact process satisfies $0<\lambda_1(\mathbb{T}_d)<\lambda_2(\mathbb{T}_d)<\infty$.
+This result was later extended to the case $d=2$ by Liggett \cite{liggett1996binary}, see also~Stacey \cite{stacey1996existence} for a short proof which works for all $d\geq2$.
 The contact process has also been studied on certain non-homogeneous classes of graphs.
-Chatterjee and Durret \cite{chatterjee2009contact} considered the contact process on models of power law random graphs and studied the critical value.
-To be more specific, consider a power law random graph such that the degree of a vertex is $k$ with probability $p_k\sim Ck^{-\alpha}$, as $k\to \infty$ for some constant $C>0$.
-The authors in \cite{chatterjee2009contact} showed that the critical value of the infection parameter is zero for any $\alpha>3$ contradicting mean-field calculations as previously obtained in \cite{pastor2001, pastor2001b}.
+Chatterjee and Durrett \cite{chatterjee2009contact} considered the contact process on power law random graphs and showed that the infection exhibits long survival for any $\lambda>0$ contradicting mean-field calculations as previously obtained in \cite{pastor2001, pastor2001b}.

-Much less is known about the contact process on random trees.
-Huang and Durret \cite{huang2018contact} showed that for the contact process on Galton-Watson trees with the root initially infected, the critical value for local survival is $\lambda_2=0$ if the offspring distribution {$\mathscr{L}(\xi)$} is subexponential, i.e., if $\mathbb{E}[e^{c\xi}]=\infty$ for all $c>0$.
-Shortly afterwards, Bhamidi et al. \cite{bhamidi2021survival} proved that on Galton-Watson trees, $\lambda_1>0$ if the offspring distribution {$\mathscr{L}(\xi)$} has an exponential tail, i.e., if $\mathbb{E}[e^{c\xi}]<\infty$ for some $c>0$.
-These two results give a complete characterisation on the existence of extinction phase on Galton-Watson trees.
+More recently, the question about the existence of a phase transition for the contact process on Bienaymé-Galton-Watson (BGW) trees was settled: Huang and Durrett \cite{huang2018contact} showed that for the contact process on BGW trees the critical value for local survival is $\lambda_2=0$ if the offspring distribution {$\mathscr{L}(\xi)$} is subexponential, i.e.\ if $\mathbb{E}[e^{c\xi}]=\infty$ for all $c>0$.
+Shortly afterwards, Bhamidi et al. \cite{bhamidi2021survival} proved that on BGW trees, $\lambda_1>0$ if the offspring distribution {$\mathscr{L}(\xi)$} has an exponential tail, i.e. if $\mathbb{E}[e^{c\xi}]<\infty$ for some $c>0$.
+These two results give a complete characterisation on the existence of extinction phase on BGW trees, while the question of whether $\lambda_1 < \lambda_2$ in general remains open.